Cohomological Hall algebras of one-dimensional sheaves on surfaces and Yangians: Perverse coherent sheaves on resolutions of ADE singularities

 Following \cite[Lemma~3.4.4]{VdB_Flops}, let $D_i$ be the unique Cartier divisor of $\rsv$ such that $D_i \cdot C_j=\delta_{i, j}$ for $i,j=1,\ldots, e$.
 Set $D\coloneqq D_1+\cdots+D_e$.
 Under the isomorphism \eqref{eq:isoPic}, the line bundle $\scrO_\rsv(D_i)$ corresponds to the fundamental coweights $\Llambda_i$ of $\qvfin$ for $i=1, \ldots, e$.
 Moreover, $\dim\,H^1(\rsv, \scrO_\rsv(-D_i))=r_i-1$ where $r_i$ is as in Formula~\eqref{eq:delta}.

 For each $i=1, \ldots, e$, let $\calE_i$ be the locally free sheaf obtained as the universal extension

 associated to a basis of $H^1(\rsv, \scrO_\rsv(-D_i))$.
 We set $\calE_0 \coloneqq \scrO_\rsv$.

-\begin{rem} By construction, the $\calE_i$'s are the locally free sheaves defined by Gonzalez-Sprinberg and Verdier \cite{GSV_McKay}.
-As shown in \textit{loc.cit.}, they generate, over $\Z$, the Grothendieck group of locally free sheaves on $\rsv$. $\triangle$ \end{rem} By \cite[Theorem~3.5.5]{VdB_Flops}, each $\calE_i$ is an indecomposable projective object in $\catP(\rsv/\ssv)$ and the direct sum
+\begin{remark} By construction, the $\calE_i$'s are the locally free sheaves defined by Gonzalez-Sprinberg and Verdier \cite{GSV_McKay}.
+As shown in \textit{loc.cit.}, they generate, over $\Z$, the Grothendieck group of locally free sheaves on $\rsv$. \end{remark} By \cite[Theorem~3.5.5]{VdB_Flops}, each $\calE_i$ is an indecomposable projective object in $\catP(\rsv/\ssv)$ and the direct sum

 is a projective generator in $\catP(\rsv/\ssv)$.

 Set $R\coloneqq \C[\A^2]$ and $R_\eta\coloneqq (\eta^\vee \otimes R)^G$ for any irreducible representation $\eta$ of $G$.
 The following hold (see e.g. \cite{CH_DeformedPreprojectiveAlgebras, Wemyss_McKay}):